treeverse/lakeFS/docs/reference/cli.md

 ### lakectl local

+**note:** This command is a lakeFS plumbing command.
+Don't use it unless you're really sure you know what you're doing.
+{: .note .note-warning }

-sync local directories with remote lakeFS locations
+BETA: sync local directories with remote lakeFS locations

 #### Options
 {:.no_toc}